 Where do you get a marriage license?

-A couple who intends to be married in New York State must apply in person for a marriage license to any town or city clerk in the state.
-The application for a license must be signed by both the bride and groom in the presence of the town or city clerk.
+A couple that intends to be married in New York State must apply in person for a marriage license to any town or city clerk in the state.
+Both the bride and groom in the presence of the town or city clerk must sign the application for a license.
 A representative cannot apply for the license on behalf of the bride or groom.
 This applies even if the representative has been given the Power of Attorney.
 Notarized marriage license affidavits signed by the bride or groom cannot be substituted for their personal appearance.

 Is there a waiting period?